 A key purpose of this policy is to make clear the means by which we establish positive relationships within our school community.
-This involves a whole school approach to building, maintaining and (when needed) the repairing of relationships with everyone we work with - students, parents, carers, staff, governors, families, local community, and all other agencies.
+This involves a whole school approach to building, maintaining and (when needed) the repairing of relationships with all we work with - students, parents, carers, staff, governors, families, local community, and all the agencies we work with.
 We make every effort to achieve this using a consistent restorative approach.
-(Appendices 2, 3 and 4)